Isabella-Mitchell/fledgling-bird-game/TESTING.md

 No issues arose during browser testing.
 CSS transitions worked on all browsers tested.

 Appearance, functionality and responsiveness were largely consistent across browsers and devices.
-Exceptions include:
-- Image stretching on Ipad (see Resolved Bugs)
-- ...EDIT
+The only exception involved images stretching on iPad, which is an issue I've experienced before using Flex.
+(See Resolved Bugs)

 # Responsiveness